kplnnesra/scada-project/README.md

 # SCADA Project

+## Overview

-A web-based SCADA (Supervisory Control and Data Acquisition) application developed to monitor and manage industrial processes through a modern web interface.
+SCADA Project is a web-based application developed to monitor and manage industrial systems through a modern user interface.
+The project follows a client-server architecture using React for the frontend and Node.js/Express for the backend.

 ## Features

 - User authentication
-- Real-time monitoring interface
-- Dashboard for system management
+- Industrial system monitoring
-- Backend API services
 - Database integration
+- REST API architecture
+- Simulator support

-## Technologies Used
+## Technologies

 ### Frontend
 - React
 - JavaScript
-- HTML
+- HTML5
-- CSS
+- CSS3

 ### Backend
 - Node.js